tdeekens/tdeekens.name/app/markdown/posts/know-your-terminal.md

 Oh my.
 [Oh_my_zsh](github.com/robbyrussell/oh-my-zsh) will make your like the shell even more.
 It gives you auto-completion, themes and a lightweight plugin-architecture.
 All in all a road from which I'd never want to go back.

 Yes, there is Bash and there is [BashIt]().
 Use what ever you prefer.
 I would never try to talk you into things.
-Nevertheless, you could upgrade Bash with ´brew install bash´ (assuming that you know [homebrew](brew.sh).
+Nevertheless, you could upgrade Bash with ´brew install bash´ (assuming that you know [homebrew](brew.sh)).

 ## Some commands: tricky di trick

 * **$ !!**
    * Runs the previous command.
-Ever ran a command needing sudo without knowing
+Ever ran a command needing sudo without knowing?
    * Just re-run it: `$ sudo !!`
    * No arrow up, word jumping and tying sudo in front
 * **$ !$**